On explosions in heavy-tailed branching random walks: Sharpness of the condition in the Equivalence theorem

-There does not seem to be an obvious intuitive way to judge, for a given distribution $\gwd$, whether the equality $\Expl(\gwd)=\MinSum(\gwd)$ should hold or not.
-So before giving our proof of Theorem~\ref{prop:inert}, we establish a sufficient condition for the equality to fail, see Proposition~\ref{prop:suffcond} below.
+There does not seem to be an obvious intuitive way to judge, for a given distribution $Z$, whether the equality $\Expl(Z)=\MinSum(Z)$ should hold or not.
+So before giving our proof of Theorem~\ref{propinert}, we establish a sufficient condition for the equality to fail; see Proposition \ref {propsuffcond} below.

-We recall that a function $f:\N\to \N$ is a speed of a distribution $\gwd$ if there exist $a,b\in\N$ such that with positive probability the bounds $Z_{n/a}\le f(n)\le Z_{bn}$ hold for all $n$.
-We shall say that $f$ is a \emph{dominating} speed if we may take $a=1$.
-We shall say that $f$ is \emph{swift} if, for some $c>1$, the inequality $f(n+1)>cf(n)$ holds for all $n\ge 0$.
+We recall that a function $f\dvtx \N\to\N$ is a speed of a distribution $Z$ if there exist $a,b\in\N$ such that with positive probability the bounds $Z_{n/a}\le f(n)\le Z_{bn}$ hold for all $n$.
+We shall say that $f$ is a \textit{dominating} speed if we may take $a=1$.
+We shall say that $f$ is \textit{swift} if, for some $c>1$, the inequality $f(n+1)>cf(n)$ holds for all $n\ge0$.
 It will be useful (for technical reasons) to restrict our attention to swift dominating speeds.
-The following direct consequence of Corollary~\ref{cor:sigmasummability} and Proposition~\ref{prop:sigma-addable} will be useful in our proof of Proposition~\ref{prop:suffcond}.
+The following direct consequence of Corollary \ref {corsigmasummability} and Proposition~\ref{propsigma-addable} will be useful in our proof of Proposition~\ref{propsuffcond}. \begin{lemma} Let $Z$ be a distribution with mean greater than $1$, $f$ a swift speed of $Z$ and $W$ a weight distribution for which the sum $\sum _{n=1}^{\infty}F^{-1}_{W}(f(n)^{-1})$ is bounded.
+Then $W\in\MinSum(Z)$. \end{lemma} \begin{proposition} Let $Z$ be any distribution with a swift dominating speed $f$ satisfying